 If you’ve had malaria, you are no longer eligible to donate your blood.
 Does this mean you still have malaria?
 The answer is maybe.
 It depends on the strain and the treatment received.
 It’s true that some strains of malaria – notably p. vivax and p. ovale – can stay dormant in your liver for years (See this paper).
 However, relapses do not occur with strains like p. falciparum, the most common strain found in sub-Saharan Africa.
 If you are infected with p. falciparum and you are able to get sufficient treatment, you will be free from malaria, provided you don’t get reinfected.
 See this table from the CDC to find out what strain of malaria is present at your destination.

-Malaria can be cured by homeopathic or herbal remedies False
+Malaria can be treated with homeopathic or herbal remedies Maybe

 One more thing: tonic water, despite the fact that it has quinine in it, won’t prevent or treat malaria.
 You would have to drink gallons of the stuff to even come close.